ginstrom/paladin-novel/chapters/15_burden-of-grace.md

 Gond’s body tensed as he turned.

 A figure emerged from the tree line—a dwarf, but unlike any he'd encountered before.
 This one wore armor that gleamed with more than mere polish, inscribed with runes that seemed to shift and flow in the pale light.
 His beard was iron-gray, braided with small metal rings that chimed softly as he moved.
-In his hands, he carried a warhammer that radiated an aura of barely contained power.
+At his belt, he carried a warhammer that radiated an aura of barely contained power.

 The dwarf’s gaze took in the scene – the fresh graves, Gond’s solitary figure.
-"A heavy price for peace, it seems."
+"A heavy price for peace."
 His voice was rough, accented with the cadence of mountain folk.

-Gond’s hand remained on his sword.
 "Who are you?"
+Gond asked simply.

 "Thorek Ironheart, of the Iron Covenant."
 The dwarf’s eyes fixed on Gond with an intensity that was almost physical.
 "Word reached us of a battle here.
 And of a man leading the defense, a paladin of Alanyi, some said."
 He gestured to the graves.
 "I see I was late to the dance, but the music lingers."